kylep/kyle.pericak.com/content/posts/ops/ubuntu-wifi-to-wired-router.md

 apply the MASQUERADE rule which will run port address translation, allowing internet.

 There are two tables, `nat` and `filter`.
-The nat table does the translation, the filter table defines what's allowed in and out.
+The NAT table does the translation, the filter table defines what's allowed in and out.
 We need to specify that traffic is allowed to go:
 - From the ethernet port to the wifi port